scottslowe/learning-tools/aws/nat-instance-pulumi/README.md

 1. Run `pulumi up` to instantiate the resources.

-Enjoy!
+Once the resources are provisioned, you should be able to SSH to the NAT instance, or use the NAT instance as an SSH bastion host to get to the private instance.
+The private instance should have full Internet connectivity.

 When you're finished, run `pulumi destroy` to tear down all the provisioned resources.

 ## License